Kong/openapi2kong/README.md

 Routes are generated for each `Operation` object.
 They are defined as regex routes and must have an exact match.

+To set default for Routes, use the `x-kong-route-defaults` extension.
+The inheritance/fallback order is identical to the Service defaults.

 # Entity naming

 Entity naming is relevant to be able to match OpenAPI spec content with the